Fast shipping Secure Payment Worldwide shipping

 2) Is the wire harness of the injectors brittle?

 The heat makes the harness brittle.
 Breaking points can be usually found shortly before the connectors to the injectors.
 Defective injectors lead to misfiring, the engine running too lean to burned piston crowns.
 Solution: Replace the injection harness.
-In our shop, you can get a new wire harness.

 3) Open-air filters in the engine compartment are not advisable